My Quiet Kitchen

 Variations

-• Spiced - similar to this chocolate zucchini bread, try the Mexican-chocolate inspired spices - cinnamon, chile powder, and cayenne.
+• Spiced - similar to this vegan chocolate zucchini bread, try the Mexican-chocolate inspired spices - cinnamon, chile powder, and cayenne.
 Or skip the chile and cayenne and pair cinnamon with ground ginger.
 Delicious!

 • Refined sugar-free - for a fully WFPB muffin (whole-food plant-based), instead of sugar-sweetened chocolate chips, use grain-sweetened carob or sugar-free chocolate.
 There are more varieties of sugar-free chocolate out there than ever!